NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 Cue effects are applied to the lights using a series of layers managed by the `LayerManager`.
 Higher numbered layers take precedence over lower layers.

+### Layer Conventions

+- **Layer 0**: Base layer (preserved by design)
+- **Layers 1-99**: Standard effect layers
+- **Layers 100+**: High priority "flash" layers
+- **Layer 200**: Blackout layers
+- **Layers 201-254**: Reserved for future use
+- **Layer 255**: Strobe effects

 `Layer 0` is a special layer: this is the main layer and all primary effects should use at least layer 0.
-This is important as when an effect ends, _its final state is not cleared_.
-This allows effects to transition into another and prevents the lights turning off unexpectedly if there is a gap.
+When an effect on Layer 0 ends, _its final state is not cleared_ (unlike higher layers which are cleaned up).
+This allows effects to transition smoothly into another and prevents the lights turning off unexpectedly if there is a gap between effects.
+Layers above 0 are cleaned up when their effects complete with no queued effects to maintain a clean state.